facebook/jscodeshift/README.md

    --version                   print version and exit
 ```

-This passes the source of all passed through the transform module specified
+This passes the source of all passed through the transform modules specified
-with `-t` or `--transform` (defaults to `transform.js` in the current
+with `-t` or `--transform` (they default to a `transform.js` file in the current
 directory).
-The next section explains the structure of the transform module.
+The next section explains the structure of transform modules.

 ## Transform module

-The transform is simply a module that exports a function of the form:
+A transform is simply a module that exports a function of the form:

 ```js
 module.exports = function(fileInfo, api, options) {